rolocaan/Carlos_Rodriguez_CV_Resume/README.md

 ## Motivation
 *Five years of experience in automotive industry under different product development stages, engine calibration, powertrain controls, and software in the loop testing.
 My motivation is create a better future with responsibility usage of technology improving mobility for a better life.
-During the college I spent four hours in public transportation daily my motivation comes from there .*
+During the college I spent four hours in public transportation daily my motivation comes from there.*

 ## More about me